-Electricka and The Muse Of Music feel so strongly about this issue, they're willing to make the following offer: If neither WCLV or another web site of WCLV's choosing wants to stream the full body of Dr. Haas' recordings to a desirous public, Electricka is willing to explore with WCLV the possibility of doing so at her own web site.
+Electricka and The Muse Of Music feel so strongly about this issue, they're willing to make the following offer: If neither WCLV or another web site of WCLV's choosing wants to stream the full body of Dr. Haas' recordings to a desirous public, Electricka is willing to explore with WCLV or others the possibility of doing so at her own web site.

 Unfortunately, Dr. Haas has written little for publication.
 His most prominent published work, a relatively inexpensive paperback published in 1991, is appropriately titled, Inside Music.